Bruce Henderson (author)

 Bruce Henderson is an American journalist and author of more than twenty nonfiction books, including the #1 New York Times bestseller, And the Sea Will Tell.
 His most recent New York Times bestseller is Sons and Soldiers: The Untold Story of the Jews Who Escaped the Nazis and Returned with the U.S. Army to Fight Hitler.
 Henderson's books have been translated into more than a dozen languages, including French, Spanish, Italian, Portuguese, Danish, Dutch, Chinese, Japanese, Hungarian and Czech.
 Henderson won the Tenth Annual Gilder Lehrman Military History Prize in recognition of "the best English language book published in 2022 in the field of American military history" for Bridge to the Sun: The Secret Role of the Japanese Americans Who Fought in the Pacific in World War II (Knopf).
 A member of the Authors Guild, Henderson has taught reporting and writing courses at USC School of Journalism and Stanford University.

-Born in Oakland, California, he served in the United States Navy during the Vietnam War, and later attended college on the G.I.
+Born in Oakland in 1952 and raised in nearby Alameda, California, he served in the United States Navy during the Vietnam War and attended college on the G.I.
 Bill.
 He worked as an investigative reporter for several newspapers, including the Los Angeles Herald-Examiner, and was an associate editor at New West and California magazines.
 His work has appeared in many other periodicals, such as Smithsonian Magazine ("Cook vs. Peary", April 2009), Esquire, and Playboy.